+Afghanistan Recruitment and Selection

-Pakistan Recruitment and Selection: Recruitment and selection for this program in Pakistan is to be closely coordinated with the Public Affairs Section in Islamabad, starting with obtaining official permission to recruit within Pakistan.
+Recruitment and selection for this program in Afghanistan is to be closely coordinated with the Public Affairs Section of the U.S. Embassy in Kabul.
 Proposals can include information on a proposed in-country partner organization that would recruit program participants, and include a proposed plan and budget for this recruitment and selection.
-However, applicants may ultimately be asked to work with an alternate organization recommended by the Public Affairs Section in Islamabad to recruit program participants.
+However, applicants may ultimately be asked to work with an alternate organization recommended by the Public Affairs Section of the U.S. Embassy in Kabul to recruit program participants.
 In either case, final selections (including possible interviews of program finalists) should be done in conjunction with the Public Affairs Section.
-All participants must be approved by ECA and the Public Affairs Section.
+All participants must be approved by ECA and the Public Affairs Section in Kabul.